Watamu: Overview

 The shoreline in the area features white sand beaches and offshore coral formations arranged in different bays and beaches: Garoda Beach, Turtle Bay, Blue Lagoon Bay, Watamu Bay, Ocean Breeze, Kanani reef, and Jacaranda beach.
 They are protected as part of the Watamu Marine National Park.
 The Marine Park is considered one of the best snorkeling and diving areas on the coast of East Africa.
-In order to assist the managing authorities namely the Kenyan Wildlife Service, in protecting the Park, local community groups, the tourist sector and environmental groups have formed a unique organisation Watamu Marine Association.
+In order to assist the managing authorities namely the Kenyan Wildlife Service, in protecting the Park, local community groups, the tourism sector and environmental groups have formed a unique organisation Watamu Marine Association.
 Members of this group are Turtle Bay, Hemingways, Ocean Sports, Arocha Kenya, Lonno Lodge, Mida Community Conservation group, Watamu Boat Operators, Safari Sellers and women's group.
 The ruins of Gedi (also known as Gede) are located near Watamu.

 People of Watamu

-According to archaeological findings, Watamu has been inhabited since the 13th Century.
+According to archaeological findings, Watamu has been inhabited since the 13th century.

-Watamu is home to the Bajuni people; who trace their origins to intermarriage between the local Giriama People and Arab traders.
-As of now, various tribes from inland Kenya such as the Luo, Kisii, Kikuyu, Kamba, Kalenjin, and Luhyas have all migrated to the area to work in the hotel industry.
+Watamu is home to the Bajuni people, who trace their origins to intermarriage between the local Giriama People and Arab traders.
+Various tribes from inland Kenya such as the Luo, Kisii, Kikuyu, Kamba, Kalenjin, and Luhyas have migrated to the area to work in the hotel industry.